 These tangles, together with the quark tangles and the elementary boson tangles, appear to reproduce all Feynman diagrams of the standard model.
 (Can you help producing 3d pictures that can be rotated by a html viewer?)

 Blog.
-The blog on research about fundamental physics and tangles of strands tells more about general ideas, past mistakes, encountered difficulties, and more.
+The blog on research about fundamental physics and tangles of strands tells more about general ideas, past mistakes, objections, encountered difficulties, and progress.

 Motivation.
-An important motivation has always been the support for the ailing T-shirt industry.
+An important motivation has always been the support for the ailing physics T-shirt industry.
+Since decades, the industry has been desperate for new designs.

 Volume VI of Motion Mountain

 History.
 A more extensive, more passionate, but also older and less precise presentation is the original text on the strand model.
 It was written as a research volume that continues the adventure of the five textbook volumes.
-The first tangle assignments for the Higgs, for the gluons and for leptons appear to have been wrong.
-The present edition has been updated with most results from the above preprints, but it also mentions the errors of the past:
+The present edition has been updated with most results from the above preprints, and it also presents and corrects the errors of the past:

 It can also be found at https://www.scribd.com/document/11598480.